yahyaefe07/yahyaefe07/README.md

 - 👋 Hi, I’m @yahyaefe07
 - 👀 I’m interested in technology.
-- 🌱 I’m currently learning Python and HTML.
+- 🌱 I’m currently learning Python and HTML and mostly Batch
-- 💻 I want to be an IT specialist.
+- 💻 I love playing games
 - I am currently writing a C# program and will publish it soon
 <!---
 yahyaefe07/yahyaefe07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.